giantswarm/docs/src/content/advanced/cost-optimization/index.md

 ## Dev/Test clusters

 - [Janitor](https://codeberg.org/hjacobs/kube-janitor), a tool that leverages on resource annotations to clean and set TTL for your deployments, find out unused volumes,...
-- [Kubedownscaler](https://codeberg.org/hjacobs/kube-downscaler) scales down deployments on your non production cluster based on some conditions
+- [Kubernetes Downscaler](https://codeberg.org/hjacobs/kube-downscaler) scales down deployments on your non production cluster based on some conditions

 ## Summary

 Cost optimization is a journey.
 You will find you need to adopt different tools and continually tweak your setup to get the greatest benefit from cloud native.